Village Enterprise is scaling up to reach nearly 14,000 more households in Kenya and Uganda

 Village Enterprise is expanding the model while continuing to test it at scale.

-Based on this evidence, Village Enterprise was selected from more than 80 organizations for the first Development Impact Bond in poverty alleviation, enabling it to scale up its model while taking responsibility for quality of implementation at scale.
+Based on this evidence, Village Enterprise was selected in from more than 80 organizations for the first Development Impact Bond in poverty alleviation, enabling it to scale up its model while taking responsibility for quality of implementation at scale.
 Launched in 2017, this DIB gives outcome funders assurance they are funding a poverty alleviation program that works based on measurable results.

 Village Enterprise is now in a position to expand in Kenya and Uganda through this DIB by launching 4,600 new sustainable microenterprises by 2021 and positively impacting 13,800 households (30% of the businesses that it will start during that timeframe).